 - Hand Cannon - 12" range, POW 12 gun

 - Mechanikal Sword (Jackknife) - 0.5" range, P+S 12 melee weapon.

-- Mercenary - will work for Cygnar, Khador, Protectorate of Menoth.
+- Mercenary - will work as a Cygnar mercenary, Khador mercenary, or Protectorate of Menoth mercenary

 - Drive : Shield Guard - While in Rutger's CMD range, a warjack under its control gains Shield Guard.
 (Shield Guard - When a friendly model within 3" is directly hit by a non-spray ranged attack, this model can be directly hit instead.)

 - Dual Attack - This model can make both melee and ranged attacks in the same activation.
 When this model makes its initial melee attacks or a power attack, it can also make its initial ranged attacks.
 This model can make ranged attacks even while in melee.